xlibing/snntc-2023/README.md

 *SNN-TC (spiking neural network with temporal coding)* has special forward and backward expressions that use SORT operation instead of conventional nonlinear activations.
-It is very inefficient to implement them with just python and tensorflow.
+The major challenge is that it is very inefficient to implement them with just python and tensorflow, in terms of both speed and GPU memory.
-Even a simple CIFAR10 model would exhaust GPU memory.
+Even a simple CIFAR10 model would exhaust GPU memory if implemented by Tensorflow/Pytorch functions.

 This package provides c++/cuda implementation of SNN-TC dense and 2-D convolutional layers for the Tensorflow platform.
-With this, large deep models can be implemented and trained.
+With this, large deep models can be implemented and trained more efficiently.

-M
+Models constructed with the SNN-TC modules in general use the same amount of GPU memory as conventional CNN but run at 5 times slower.
+It seems that the relatively slow speed is mainly due to the SORT operation.
-SNN-TC modules use the same amount of GPU memory as conventional CNN but runs at 5 times slower.The speed is hurdled mainly by the SORT operation.
+We have tried to implement dense and 2D conv ops with more efficient GEMM or more fancy GPU programming techniques, but they do not improve speed.

-We provide the dense and 2D convolutional layers as c++/cuda modules (source codes are snnfc* and snncv*, respectively).
+We provide the dense and 2D convolutional layers as c++/cuda modules, whsoe source codes are snnfc*.* and snncv*.*, respectively.
-Other layers like pooling are also provided, which are implemented in SNN_TC_Modules.py by calling python Tensorflow modules directly.
+Other layers like pooling are also provided, which are implemented in SNN_TC_Modules.py by calling python Tensorflow functions directly.
 One can add his own layers via either slight modification of Tensorflow or following our c++/cuda programming style.

 Developed under python 3.9, Tensorflow 2.9, cuda 11.6, ubuntu 20.4.
-Tested (and optimized) mainly on a workstation with 4 Nvidia A5000 GPUs and another computer with a Nvidia 2080ti GPU.
+Tested (and optimized) mainly on a workstation with 4 Nvidia A5000 GPUs and another computer with a Nvidia 2080ti GPU (cuda 11.0).

 ## Usage